StevensND/switch-port-mods/Princess Peach Showtime!/[01007A3009184000]/readme.md

 The only fix for now it's that if you have enough knowledge to build Ryujinx, do a custom build for yourself and increase the texture cache total size limit.

-[Here's the PR + info](https://github.com/Ryujinx/Ryujinx/pull/6471#issue-2182256298) about the texture cache total size limit
+[Here's the PR + info](https://github.com/Ryujinx/Ryujinx/pull/6471#issue-2182256298) about the texture cache total size limit.

 ## Instructions on how to download the files